The Age of Gallienus

 This blue-green must at least double the value.

 Hopefully, you have an idea what a patina is now and why it shouldn't be removed.

 Please add updates or make corrections to the NumisWiki text version as appropriate.

 The agreeable appearance of this splendid rust, having rendered it particularly desirable to the taste of the Italians, they gave it the name of Patina verde, as counterfeiting the emerald.
 The French numismatists introduced the expression into their own language by calling it Patine.

 Because it is desirable patina may be imitated to improve the appearance of coins.
 Patina does not, however, readily attach itself to brass and copper: this depends much on the state of the soil in which the medals have lain for ages.
-The fabricators of false coins have endeavoured to imitate it with salammoniac, vinegar and other artificial compounds; but a coating of this kind is easily removed, and it is by no means difficult to detect the fraud.
-On the other hand the genuine patina becomes so inherent to the metal that it would be impossible to scrape it off without injuring the medal which it covers.
+The fabricators of false coins have endeavored to imitate it with salammoniac, vinegar, and other artificial compounds; but a coating of this kind is easily removed, and it is by no means difficult to detect the fraud.
+On the other hand, the genuine patina becomes so inherent to the metal that it would be impossible to scrape it off without injuring the medal which it covers.

 False patina is in general black, coarse, and glossy or the color of verdigris, tender to the point of any sharp instrument.
 The genuine patina or antique encrustation is most often extremely brilliant and hard as the metal itself.